guna8888/guna8888/README.md

 - 👋 Hi, I’m @guna8888
-- 👀 I’m interested in python, newtorks and security as well as development.
+- 👀 I’m interested in python,Java and Xcode,  newtorks and security as well as development.
 - 🌱 I’m currently learning OS, computersecurity and computer networks.
 - 💞️ I’m looking to collaborate on operating systems and security projects
 - 📫 How to reach me...through instagram:- gun0007